chomookun/fintics/README.md

 # FINTICS (Financial System Trading Application)

-Don't do it.
+If you don't have your own investment strategy and philosophy, Don't do it.
 If you mess up, you'll be in big trouble.
+This program only automates your own investment strategy and philosophy.

 ![](docs/assets/image/gambling-raccon.gif)